60+ Family-Friendly Things to Do in Northwest Arkansas

 Fort Smith

-32. Arkansas River Valley Nature Center has interactive exhibits, play areas and educational programs that showcase the nature, environment, history and unique features of the surrounding area.
+32. Arkansas River Valley Nature Center features interactive exhibits, educational programs and wildlife viewing areas that highlight the natural environment of the surrounding region.

-36. Fort Smith Trolley Museum lets you ride on a 1926 streetcar on a .75-mile route from historic Garrison Avenue and the Bass Reeves Stature to the National Cemetery.
+36. Fort Smith Trolley Museum lets visitors ride a restored 1926 streetcar along a three-quarter-mile route through the heart of historic downtown from Garrison Avenue and the Bass Reeves Statue to the National Cemetery.

 Fort Smith cont'd

-38. The Park at West End offers retro amusement that includes a 1937 Ferris wheel, hand-hand-painted Italian carousel, outdoor pavilion with penny arcade games, calliope circus wagon, 1957 Pullman dining car restaurant and 1962 English Double-Decker Bus concession stand.
+38. The Park at West End offers retro amusement with a 1937 Ferris wheel, hand-painted Italian carousel, outdoor pavilion with penny arcade games, calliope circus wagon, 1957 Pullman dining car restaurant and 1962 English Double-Decker Bus concession stand.

 Huntsville